 The feverish growth of the soda fountain created a highly competitive environment.
 Not only were pharmacies competing amongst each other, they were vying for customers from the local saloon and confectionary shops.
 This unbridled rivalry meant that each competitor needed to create the perfect drink, at the lowest possible price, to attract customers.

-Public houses commanded the drink business for years, even with significantly higher prices, because of the inebriating effects of alcohol.
+Public houses commanded the drink business for years, even at significantly higher prices, because of the inebriating effects of alcohol.
 In an effort to compete, druggists conjure up pharmaceutical concoctions that easily trounced the saloons best offerings.
 Once these drinks were unleashed on the public, the bracer and pick-me-up would never be the same again.